10 Best Research Mentorship Programs

 Program selectivity: High

 Eligibility: Applicants must be over the age of 16 by the start of the program.
-US citizens and permanent residents - particularly women and under-represented minorities - are encouraged to apply.
+U.S. citizens and permanent residents - particularly women and under-represented minorities - are encouraged to apply.
 Preference will be given to local students since this is not an on-campus housing program.

 Subject areas: Research & Innovation